 Individuals who meet the above eligibility criteria for developmental disabilities waiver services are eligible to receive state funded developmental disabilities services.
-Individuals who do not meet the above developmental disabilities waiver criteria may receive state funded developmental disabilities services depending upon the availability of funding, priority of need, and if the following criteria are met:
+Individuals who do not meet the above developmental disabilities waiver criteria may receive state funded developmental disabilities services depending upon the availability of funding, priority of need.